 Certain debts cannot usually be discharged in a Chapter 7 proceeding.

-Once debts are discharged, you may not seek relief in bankruptcy for a period of six years.
+Once debts are discharged, you may not file another Chapter 7 for 8 years.

 Chapter 13 provides an alternative to Chapter 7 liquidation proceedings, and exists because some people can't file a Chapter 7 petition.
 If an individual, for example, makes more than the median income in his county, he may not be permitted to file a Chapter 7 petition.
 Chapter 13 allows for repayment of debts, in whole or part, out of future income over a period of three to five years.
 There are, however, certain limits on eligibility.
 Chapter 13 is designed for individuals with regular income.
 A weekly paycheck is not required to qualify, but income must be stable and regular enough to make payments under a plan of repayment.
 In general, only a portion of what is owed must be repaid pursuant to the plan.
 Certain priority debts, however, such as some taxes, must still be paid in full.
 You may voluntarily dismiss a Chapter 13 proceeding or convert it to a Chapter 7 case at any time.
 For both Chapter 7 and Chapter 13 cases, the Court requires complete disclosure of the debtor's assets and expenditures.
 The Court may elect to dismiss the petition if it finds fraud in the preparation of the debtor's case.

 Find out more about bankruptcy at our dedicated bankruptcy website.